POM: Prescription only medicine

 Due to limited clinical data, fidaxomicin should be used with caution in patients with pseudomembranous colitis, fulminant or life threatening CDI.

 Co-administration of potent P-glycoprotein inhibitors such as cyclosporine, ketoconazole, erythromycin, clarithromycin, verapamil, dronedarone and amiodarone is not recommended (see sections 4.5 and 5.2).
+In case fidaxomicin is administered concomitantly with potent P-glycoprotein inhibitors, caution is advised.

 Effect of P-gp inhibitors on fidaxomicin

 Fidaxomicin is a substrate of P-gp.
 Co-administration of single doses of the P-gp inhibitor cyclosporine A and fidaxomicin in healthy volunteers, resulted in a 4- and 2-fold increase in fidaxomicin Cmax and AUC, respectively and in a 9.5 and 4-fold increase in Cmax and AUC, respectively, of the main active metabolite OP-1118.
-As the clinical relevance of this increase in exposure is unclear, co-administration of potent inhibitors of P-gp, such as cyclosporine, ketoconazole, erythromycin, clarithromycin, verapamil, dronedarone and amiodarone is not recommended (see section 4.4 and 5.2).
+As the clinical relevance of this increase in exposure is unclear, co-administration of potent inhibitors of P-gp, such as cyclosporine, ketoconazole, erythromycin, clarithromycin, verapamil, dronedarone and amiodarone is not recommended (see sections 4.4 and 5.2).

 Effect of fidaxomicin on P-gp substrates